-Campanology is the name given to bell-ringing by those who do not ring bells.
+Campanology is the name generally given to bell-ringing by those who do not practice the art.
+It actually means the study of bells, rather than the practice of ringing them.
 Mention it to a member of the public, and it is possible they will think of old men, in the dark room of a tower, or of somebody going upwards on the end of a rope.
 Although all of these do occur, he may not know that ringing is steeped in history, nor that he is surrounded by bells.
 Wherever one goes in England, one's attention is attracted by their sound.
 It may come from a church, a public clock, an ambulance, fire engine or ship, or from the hand-bell rung by a rag-and-bone man, a town crier or at the official opening of a market or a fair (for example, the Nottingham Goose Fair).
 It may also come from the bells worn on the wrists and ankles of Morris Dancers or from those worn by the fool who accompanies them.

 Bells have been part of the English way of life for many years.
 They have been used as a means of warning (especially from a church) and horses had them on their harness to herald their approach.
 Court jesters wore tinkling bells.
 Public clocks announced the hours to those without a clock of their own.
 Churches used them (and still do) to call the faithful to worship and to remind others that a service was about to take place.
 Church bells were used to call people to the fields.
 There was a Seeding Bell, a Harvest Bell and a Gleaning Bell to warn that it was time to start or finish work.
 A Pancake Bell was rung to remind of Lent and an Oven Bell to warn that the Lord-of-the-Manor's ovens were hot and they could bake their bread.
 Curfew bells were also sounded.
 William I had one rung to warn all men to put out their lights at 8 pm and to rest, although this was later abolished by Henry I in 1100.
 It is said that the ringing of a bell told sightseers at "Bedlam" (the Hospital of St Mary of Bethelem which was at Bishopsgate, London, until 1815) that the inmates of the asylum could be seen.
 Visiting an asylum to watch the antics of its inmates was a recognised form of entertainment.